sdkman/sdkman-cli/README.md

 All GVM's tests are written in Cucumber and can be found under `src/test/cucumber/gvm`.
 These can be run with Gradle by running the following command:

-    ./build.sh

-__Do not run Gradle directly!
-Doing so will delete your local GVM installation (with all installed candidates) on teardown of the tests.__
+    ./gradlew -i

+__Please enusre that the JAVA_HOME environment variable set to JDK 1.7 on you system!__

+Mac users can add the following line to their `~/.bash_profile` file to set this variable:

+	export JAVA_HOME=$(/usr/libexec/java_home -v1.7)

 ## Running the Server locally

-Ensure that you have vertx installed and set up on your path.
+Ensure that you have vertx installed on your machine.

+	gvm install vert.x

 To start up the server locally, simply enter:

-    ./run.sh
+    vertx run build/server/server.groovy

 This will start the server on localhost:8080